 Open Access Publications

-These are publications made freely available by either the author or MSA.
+These are publications made freely available by either the author, a funding organization, or MSA.
 MSA will host additional open access publications about mineralogy, crystallography, petrology, and geochemistry that it believes to be of interest to its membership.
 If you have a publication you would like to post on this site, please contact the MSA Business Office.

 Guide to Thin Section Microscopy